MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-acquire.md

 5. In the **No.** field, either choose an existing fixed asset to add an expense, or choose **New** to add a new asset.
 6. After you enter the information for the new asset and the purchase order, choose **Post**.

-## Acquire a fixed asset by using a fixed asset G/L journal
+## <a name="acquire-a-fixed-asset-by-using-a-fixed-asset-gl-journal"></a>Acquire a fixed asset by using a fixed asset G/L journal

 The following procedure describes how to acquire by creating and posting the required fixed asset G/L journal lines.
 You can also create and post the journal lines manually.
 To learn more, go to [Acquire a fixed asset by using a fixed asset G/L journal](#acquire-a-fixed-asset-by-using-a-fixed-asset-gl-journal).